rackspace-cookbooks/phpstack/demo.md

 This is needed because gluster doesn't allow the IPs it allows to connect to the volume to be set dynamically.

-So, won the gluster servers, run the following.
+So, on the gluster servers, run the following.

     chef-client
     echo yes | gluster volume stop vol0 && gluster volume start vol0